galyasteffano/stelligent-nu/04-vpcs/README.md

 _Can you find a way to ssh to this instance?_

+> yes

 ##### Question: Egress

 _If you can ssh to it, can you send traffic out?_

+> yes

 ##### Question: Deleting the Gateway

 _If you delete the NAT gateway, what happens to the ssh session on your private instance?_

+> fine, only using nat gateway to route out for priv subnet

 ##### Question: Recreating the Gateway

 _If you recreate the NAT gateway and detach the Elastic IP from the public EC2 instance, can you still reach the instance from the outside?_

+> yes, we just change the ip we're using and it isn't an eip (which stays
+> constant)

 Test it out with the AWS console.